kudoo-cloud/kropotkin/Roadmap.md

 Anyone can load a Token.
 If however the Token has already been loaded, then you can Join that Project's governance project.
 If however someone is squatting on your token, then we need to have an ability to reclaim the token.

 To prevent squatting someone needs to purchase our Token.
-This token goes into the Governance of Mutual-Aid.
+This token goes into the Governance of Kropotkin.

 ## User defines governance policy
 First phase is to develop the following Voting structures: